 After sending a print job to a Pitt printer, students can pick up the document by swiping their University ID card or entering their University username and password at a Pitt Print station.

-Note: Color Pitt Print Stations are only located in CSSD Computing Labs.
+Note: Color Pitt Print Stations are only located in Student Computing Labs.
 Pitt Printing Client 17.0, released in Fall 2016, or later is required for printing to the color printers from a personal device.